 When your muscles are sore, you would rather kick the feet up, relax and catch up on your favourite Netflix series than drag your aching body to the gym…

-BUT, squeezing in a little movement and actually working through the tender muscles is proven to ease your post workout DOMS.
+BUT, squeezing in a little movement and actually working through the tender muscles is proven to ease your post-workout DOMS.
 You’ll be doing yourself a huge favour getting the body moving with dynamic movements instead of just waiting for the soreness to subside and disappear.
 If heading to the gym isn’t quite possible, try going out for a walk to get moving and your recovery time will be a lot shorter and less painful!

 2. You skip the movements you hate and only show up on WODs you will dominate.

 Lifting isn’t everyone’s favourite thing, nor is running.
-Personally I am NOT a fan of wall balls.
-But strength exercises have their perks, endurance has it’s purpose…even wall balls do!
+Personally, I am NOT a fan of wall balls.
+But strength exercises have their perks, endurance has its purpose…even wall balls do!

 Do not get tagged “The Cherry Picker” – This is the person that only comes in for the WODs they think they can and will be good at.
 (And they purposely avoid the movements they dislike.)
-This means they never get practice working on the movements they are NOT good at, which will stunt growth in your ability to make progress and all round general fitness.
+This means they never get practice working on the movements they are NOT good at, which will stunt growth in your ability to make progress and all-around general fitness.
 If you know this is you, perhaps stay away from looking at the workout until you reach the gym.
 Once you are there you won’t have had to worry you will just get on with it.

 Remember, we’re looking for a low trajectory toward a distant horizon.
 The fitness we’re aiming for isn’t going to be found tomorrow, but six months, two years from now.
-By working on mechanics and consistency before we start to play with intensity we lay the foundations for great potential.
+By working on mechanics and consistency before we start to play with the intensity we lay the foundations for great potential.

 3. Placing too much focus on others.

-Be careful getting too competitive with others during your workout.
+Be careful about getting too competitive with others during your workout.
 You don’t know their story.
 You never know if it’s someone’s first class, if they are having a bad day, perhaps they are working through an injury.
 Whatever the case, everyone is at a different level and that’s completely fine.

 And please stop worrying so much about what others think of you… So what if you finish last, make a funny face or noise when you squat or celebrate with a wahoo when you hit a new personal record?
 What is important is that you get the most from your workout and that you leave knowing you’ve achieved more in that hour than most do in a lifetime.